 You will need to substitute the figures that relate to your particular trip and vehicle.

 If you don’t know your vehicle’s fuel consumption an approximate figure can be found on the following web sites.
-For current models see; Australian Government Green Vehicle Guide Website we would suggest using the Combined Consumption figure for your calculations.
+For models built after 2003 see; Australian Government Green Vehicle Guide Website we would suggest using the Combined Consumption figure for your calculations.

-For older vehicles refer to; Australian Government Fuel Consumption Website we would suggest using an average of the city and highway figures.
+For vehicles built between 1986 and 2003 refer to; Australian Government Fuel Consumption Website we would suggest using an average of the city and highway figures.

 - The actual fuel consumption will be affected by factors such as vehicle load and condition, road and traffic conditions and driving style and could be higher or lower than the figures suggested by these sites.